-CONSERVATION AND WILDLIFE: This is the Paulsons' big issue.
-Their main giving channel is through the Bobolink Foundation, whose mission is to advance "conservation and stewardship of biodiversity through the protection of natural areas, education, and building local constituencies for nature."
+CONSERVATION AND WILDLIFE: The Paulsons' main giving channel is the Bobolink Foundation, whose mission is to advance "conservation and stewardship of biodiversity through the protection of natural areas, education, and building local constituencies for nature."
 Wendy, a former teacher, environmental educator, and birding expert, chairs the foundation.
-She’s the former chair of Rare, and has been involved in local chapters of The Audubon Society and The Nature Conservancy.
+She is the former chair of Rare, and has been involved in local chapters of The Audubon Society and The Nature Conservancy.
 Some of the couple’s big beneficiaries include Rare, and a variety of bird conservation organizations.
-The Nature Conservancy is another huge group for Henry Paulson, having served as board chair and given millions to the conservation heavyweight.
+The Nature Conservancy is another huge group for Henry Paulson, as he served as board chair and has given millions to the conservation heavyweight.

 CLIMATE CHANGE: While protecting land and birds has historically been the Paulsons’ main financial commitment, Hank Paulson has certainly made it clear in recent years that climate change is a big priority.
-Paulson penned a 2,000-word op-ed for the New York Times in which he calls for swift action on “the climate bubble,” referring to it as the “challenge of our time.”
-He is also one of three co-chairs of Risky Business, along with Tom Steyer and Mike Bloomberg, a bipartisan campaign to frame climate change as a serious economic threat.
+He also one of three co-chairs, along with Tom Steyer and Mike Bloomberg, of Risky Business, a bipartisan campaign to frame climate change as a serious economic threat.
 For now, his involvement in the issue is mostly through the Paulson Institute, a “think and do” tank devoted to environmental protection and sustainable economic growth in the United States and China.

 OTHER: While not as extensive as their environmental giving, the Paulsons have made a handful of very large gifts to a few pet causes.
 For one, the family religion is Christian Science, and their foundation has given several million to this cause.
 And Dartmouth alum Hank Paulson gave $2 million a while back to his alma mater.

 LOOKING FORWARD: The Paulsons have not signed The Giving Pledge, but are believed to be planning to give away most of their fortune to charity.
 So it will be interesting to see if they take the plunge and make it official.
 The other big question for Hank and Wendy Paulson is whether they make a more formal shift from land and wildlife over to climate change.
-The donors have historically been fixed on the outdoors, their giving connected to lifelong enthusiasm for enjoying nature.
-And even the Paulson Institute isn’t primarily focused on climate.
-But with Risky Business, Hank Paulson has signaled how big a priority it is for him, and we seem to be at a tipping point where big donors like him are pouring funds into the cause, fed up with inactivity.
+The donors have historically been fixed on the outdoors, their giving connected to lifelong enthusiasm for enjoying nature, but with Risky Business, Hank Paulson has signaled how big a priority it is for him, and we seem to be at a tipping point where big donors like him are pouring funds into the cause, fed up with inactivity.